+Why do land rights for women matter?
 In this blog post, Winny Chepkemoi of Kenya Land Alliance explains, drawing on her personal experience and the experiences of the women she works with.
-Winny spoke to us while she was taking part in the Women’s Land Rights Institute’s inaugural course on best practices for securing women’s access to land and resources.
+Winny spoke to Dominic Black while she was taking part in the Women’s Land Rights Institute’s inaugural course on best practices for securing women’s access to land and resources.

 Our conversation has been edited for clarity and length.
-Why do land rights for women matter?

-‘There are risks that we face as women that men can overcome, but for us, you know, it’s different.’
+"There are risks that we face as women that men can overcome, but for us, you know, it’s different."

-Where in Kenya did you grow up?
+DB: Where in Kenya did you grow up?

-I grew up in Kericho, well known for the best tea in the world.
+Winny: I grew up in Kericho, well known for the best tea in the world.
 I grew up in a rural setting where my parents are civil servants – they work for the government – but they are also farmers.
 Kenya has at least 47 tribes and I come from the third largest tribe.

-And what’s your tribe called?
+DB: And what’s it your tribe called?

-Kalenjin.
+Winny: Kalenjin.
 Of course, something else I would have to add is that it is our sub-tribe that produces the top marathoners in the world, like Eliud Kipchoge.
 We belong to the same tribe.
 Of course, that’s the positive side.
 But our tribe still has its culture intact and some of it suppresses women – it is patriarchal in nature.
-We have other tribes in Kenya who are matriarchal in nature, so women thrive in such tribes.
+We have other tribes in Kenya who are matriarchal in nature so women thrive in such tribes.
 But for us it’s patriarchal.
 Patriarchal means it was largely led by men from way back.
 So, I observed, even though that did not happen in my own family, but you just observe what happens around the society.

-When you talk about that, was there anything specific that happened?
+DB: When you talk about that, was there anything specific that happened?
 Was there a moment that crystallized things for you?

-‘You know look in our village.
+"You know, look in our village.
 It’s the women that spend almost six hours in the tea farm, plucking the tea, making sure there are no weeds and so forth."

 Winny: That came when I was doing my Master’s Program on gender studies.
 And I had to do my thesis on the socio-cultural factors influencing women’s access to the tea bonus.
 These are the benefits you accrue from tea, and are allocated to farmers twice in a year.

 I was still figuring out what to write about or what to research about.
 And I had to ask my mother, because they are also tea farmers: ‘Normally when you get the bonus do you feel you have any decision over it?’
 And she said, ‘No, you know unconsciously – you know tea bonuses go to your father’s account because the title deed is in his name and so you don’t get to…women don’t even get to have any information if the tea bonus is in.’

-She was giving me an example: ‘You know look in our village.
+She was giving me an example: ‘You know, look in our village.
 It’s the women that spend almost six hours in the tea farm, plucking the tea, making sure there are no weeds and so forth.’
 And I thought, ‘OK, this is interesting.’

-So, did you actually do the research on the tea bonus?
+DB: So, did you actually do the research on the tea bonus?

-Yes, I did.
+Winny: Yes, I did.

-And what did you find out?
+DB: And what did you find out?

-I found out that women have no decision over the tea bonus.
+Winny: I found out that women have no decision over the tea bonus.
 Women have no representation at all in the tea boards – in Kenya we have the tea boards, we have the tea directorate at the local level.
 Women hardly get representation.
+One – because of the voting based on the registration system.

-One – the voting is based on the registration of the tea farms.
+So interestingly the voting system is based on registration of the tea farms.
 In most cases the title deeds are under the husband’s name, and those are the ones that appear for the meetings.
-For the female headed households though, I found that, yes, they represent themselves in those meetings.
-But their voices are always suppressed because they are the minority.
+For the female headed households though, I found there was this scenario where the female headed households, yes, they represent themselves in those meetings, but their voices are always suppressed because they are the minority.
 The men are the majority.
 And so that trickles down and influences the constitution of the governance structures.